 WARNING – UGLY CRY ZONE

-I doubt there are many of us left on the planet, that weren’t reduced to tears when we viewed Marina Abramovic’s, ‘The Artist is Present’ retrospective doing the rounds online.
-I think I watched it about 5 times in a row, crying, while forwarding it, sending it, Facebooking it and now WordPressing it to every soul I knew 🙂
+I doubt there are many of us left on the planet, that weren’t reduced to tears when we viewed Marina Abramovic’s ‘The Artist is Present’ retrospective where she deeply and suprisingly reconnects with a past love, The recognition and emotion was palpable and extremely moving.

-The first time I had encountered M.A was through The Abramovic Method, a unique and insightful practice that focuses performers on being fully present in any given moment through breath, concentration, stillness, even through movement.
+The first time I had encountered M.A was through The Abramovic Method, a unique and insightful practice that focuses performers on being fully present in any given moment through breath, concentration, stillness, and movement.